 To see just how many tattoo brands are vegan, inks and products, here’s a list made by Kris Manvell, a vegan tattoo artist himself:

 • Dr. Bronner’s, Jason’s Satin Soap, etc. – There are many vegan aftercare and cleaning products on the market.
-Visit any health-food store for them. (instead of Green-soap)
+Visit any health-food store for them and use them instead of Green-soap.

 • Iodine- (broadly used for piercings) Iodine is a byproduct of mining, and can be extracted from petroleum brines.
 It is not animal based.